Ahriman: In present-day Zoroastrianism

+The Worship of Ahriman

+According to Plutarch, Zoroaster taught the worship of Ahriman.
+The Encyclopedia of Iran claims:

+Islam

+In Islamic discourse, Ahriman embodies the absolute evil (the Devil) in contrast to Iblis (Satan) who represents an original noble being still under God's power.
+Although the divs, the creations of Ahriman in Zorastian beliefs, entered Islamic literature, to the point of being identified with the demons of Islamic religion, Ahriman is mostly a stylistic device to refute the idea of absolute evil.

+Rumi denies the existence of Ahriman completely: This is our main quarrel with the Magians (Zoroastrians).
+They say there are two Gods: the creator of good and the creator of evil.
+Show me good without evil – then I will admit there is a God of evil and a God of good.
+This is impossible, for good cannot exist without evil.
+Since there is no separation between them, how can there be two creators?

 Anthroposophy

-Rudolf Steiner, who founded the esoteric spiritual movement anthroposophy, used the concept of Ahriman to name one of two extreme forces which pull humanity away from the centering influence of God.
+Rudolf Steiner, who founded the esoteric spiritual movement Anthroposophy, used the concept of Ahriman to name one of two extreme forces which pull humanity away from the centering influence of God.
 Steiner associated Ahriman, the lower spirit, with materialism, science, heredity, objectivity, and soul-hardening.
 He thought that contemporary Christianity was subject to Ahrimanic influence, since it tended towards materialistic interpretations.
 Steiner predicted that Ahriman, as a supersensible Being, would incarnate into an earthly form, some little time after our present earthly existence, in fact in the third post-Christian millennium.

 Opus Sanctorum Angelorum

 The Opus Sanctorum Angelorum, a debated group inside the Roman Catholic Church, defines Ahriman as a "demon in the Rank of Fallen Powers".
 It says his duty is to obscure human brains from the Truth of God.